The below provides a quick overview of the user submitted reviews for AT&T.

-AT&T are probably the largest company in the US that provide a VoIP service.
-There are few consumers in the US who have not used an AT&T service in their life - from cellular service to broadband and TV service provider they have an enormous customer base.
+AT&T is probably the largest company in the US that provide a VoIP service.
+There are few consumers in the USA who have not used an AT&T service in their life - from cellular service to broadband and TV service, they have an enormous customer base.
 AT&T is unique in how they have implemented their VoIP service.
-Every other provider uses an ATA connected to a modem and then out to the internet via DSL or cable, AT&T are unique in that instead of going through a modem they go wirelessly from the ATA to their own cellular network.
+Every other provider uses an ATA connected to a modem and then out to the internet via DSL or cable.
+AT&T are unique in that instead of going through a modem they go wirelessly from the ATA to their own cellular network.
 There are two main advantages of this, AT&T own the whole network and do not rely on Internet service providers and it makes your phone service highly portable, working wherever you can get AT&T cellular coverage.
 The main disadvantages are that a consumer needs to make sure they have AT&T cellular coverage where they want the service and there is no capability to send Fax's, hook up alarms systems - basically you cannot transfer any sort of data.

 AT&T have three different plans.
 One aimed at home phone service, one aimed at small business owners and one plan targeted at the enterprise customer.
-The home phone service is $20 per month or $9.99 if you add it to you cellular plan as an additional line.
+The home phone service is $20 per month or $9.99 if you add it to your cellular plan as an additional line.
 Typical features such as call forwarding, caller ID, conference calling, etc. are all included for free.
-The two other plans offered by AT&T are targeted at business owners and is covered in our business VoIP reviews section
+The two other plans offered by AT&T are targeted at business owners and covered in our business VoIP reviews section.

 AT&T have over 25 reviews which is a pretty good sample size for you to judge the quality of their service.
 Ease of ordering and feature set seem to be the big plusses with customer service seeming to be a constant pain point.
 If you have experience with this provider then please complete our simple review form to add your ratings and comments using the links on this page.